-The downside to meal kits is the environmentally unfriendly packaging.
+The downside to meal kits is the environmentally hostile packaging.
 One or two scallions sealed in plastic.
-Tiny bottles for 1/2oz of vinegar.
+A tiny plastic bottles for 1/2oz of vinegar.
 The thing that bothers me the most is the frozen gel packs used to keep the product cold during shipping.
 They are big, heavy, and hard to dispose of.

 The key ingredient is sodium polyacrylate, which is also used in diapers.
 It can absorb a few hundred times its own mass in water.

 There's now way I'm dumping that stuff down the drain, I'm fairly certain it would clog up somewhere and cost a few hundred or thousand $$ to clear out.